Pylons/pyramid/docs/narr/flash.rst

 The ``queue`` argument allows you to choose a queue to which to append the message you provide.
 This can be used to push different kinds of messages into flash storage for later display in different places on a page.
-You cam pass any name for your queue, but it must be a string.
+You can pass any name for your queue, but it must be a string.
 The default value is the empty string, which chooses the default queue.
 Each queue is independent, and can be popped by ``pop_flash`` or examined via ``peek_flash`` separately.